MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 2. On the **User Group** page, choose the **User Group Members** action.
 3. On the **User Group Members** page, choose the **Add Users** action.

-### To copy a user group and all its permission sets
+### <a name="to-copy-a-user-group-and-all-its-permission-sets" />To copy a user group and all its permission sets

 To quickly define a new user group, you can copy all permission sets from an existing user group to your new user group.